helio-fm/helio-sequencer/Docs/readme.md

 # Introduction

-Welcome to the documentation for the Helio project, a free lighweight music sequencer, which runs on the all major desktop and mobile operating systems.
+Welcome to the documentation for the Helio project, a free lightweight music sequencer, which runs on the all major desktop and mobile operating systems.

 Helio was designed to save me the time of struggling with the MIDI editor, so I could focus more on musical ideas.
 In this documentation, I'll also try to save some time and write it down as short and simple as I can.

 If you notice that something important is missing, which I'm pretty sure it is, send me an angry [email](mailto:peter.rudenko@gmail.com), or create a [PR](https://github.com/helio-fm/helio-workstation/pulls) on the Github.

+*If you're reading this page in the project's repository, some generated content will be missing, see the full rendered version at [docs.helio.fm](https://docs.helio.fm).*

 #### How to read this